ubuntu/authd/docs/howto/use-with-nfs.md

 ---

-#### Step 3: Configure NFS Server
+#### Step 3: Configure the NFS server

-1. **Create and Configure the Shared Directory:**
+1. **Create and configure the shared directory:**

-   You’ll need to create the directory to share via NFS and configure the `/etc/exports` file to define it.
+   You’ll need to create the directory to share via NFS and configure the shared directory in the `/etc/exports` file.

    - **Create a directory owned by `alice`:**
      ```bash